contextgeneric/cgp-patterns/content/consumer-provider-link.md

 type without any function definition.

-At the moment, because the `Person` context only implements one consumer trait, we can set `FormatStringWithDisplay` directly as `Person::Components`.
-However, if there are other consumer traits that we would like to use with `Person`, we would need to define `Person::Components` with a separate provider that implements multiple provider traits.
+At the moment, because the `Person` context only implements one consumer trait, we can set `FormatStringWithDisplay` directly as `Person::Provider`.
+However, if there are other consumer traits that we would like to use with `Person`, we would need to define `Person::Provider` with a separate provider that implements multiple provider traits.
 This will be covered in the next chapter, which we would talk about how to link multiple providers of different provider traits together.